dcupolillo/ROIpy/README.md

 ### Morphology

-The `Morphology` class inherits from `Stack` and represents the neuronal morphology data.
-Consitutes the structure upon which rectangular ROIs are defined and placed.
-It takes a `.swc` file as input.

 A `Morphology` object includes a series of `NodeBudle`:

 1. `neuron`: the structure of the overall neuron, which includes all the others.